 Now if you’re a frequent flyer and are looking for a pair of headphones with a battery life that will last: you might be better off skipping the true wireless options and opting for a pair of active noise-cancelling ones instead.
 Luckily, we gave that category the same treatment, and have a best list ready and waiting for you.

 As with any nascent product category, early adopters will need to know a bit more about the tech that defines it.
 Namely, you need to know what to look for when figuring out if a product is going to be good or not.
-With Bluetooth audio, that means figuring out what codecs both your phone and your earbuds support.
-Usually, you can find this out by
+With Bluetooth audio, that means figuring out what Bluetooth codecs both your phone and your earbuds support.

 ... you should always buy headphones with the best codec available: even if your phone doesn't support it right away, sometimes a software update, or getting a new phone will unlock this capability for you later down the road.